 Frances, a former travel and culture editor for CNN in Seoul, grew up in the United States, Hong Kong, and South Korea.
 A graduate of Dartmouth College and the Columbia University MFA writing program, she has written for The Atlantic, The Believer, and the Yonhap News Agency, among others, and has lectured at Columbia University, Ewha Womans University, Seoul National University, and Yonsei University.

-I had a great time interviewing Frances via Zoom to celebrate the paperback release of the book.
-Even though there were some glitches from my side of the presentation, like a blurry feed and my face too close to the screen (ugh), Frances’ insights were fascinating, and it was a lot of fun to talk to her and hear her thoughts on the book and her journey to publication.
+I had a great time interviewing Frances via Zoom to celebrate the paperback release of her novel.
+Frances’ insights were fascinating, and it was fun to talk to her and hear her thoughts on the book and her journey to publication (even though there were a couple glitches from my side of the presentation, like a blurry feed and my face too close to the screen)!

-Here’s to figuring out how to bring content and conversation into the world in a profoundly challenging year, as we all did our best to develop new skills and find ways of connecting from the cobbled-together corners of our home!
+Here’s to figuring out how to bring content and conversation into the world in a challenging year, as we developed new skills and found ways to connect from the cobbled-together corners of our home!

 To watch the interview, click here.